 Admission is extremely competitive, even more so than medical school.
 Your best chance of admission is at your state veterinary school.
 Many veterinary schools have agreements with states that do not have one.
 Read the entire section on medical school and heed the advice given there.

-LC offers prerequisite courses, but does not offer a program in veterinary medicine.
+University of Lynchburg offers prerequisite courses, but does not offer a program in veterinary medicine.

 The minimum course requirements for veterinary school are the same as for medical school, but there is more variability between schools for advanced courses.
 Some schools require biochemistry and advanced biology courses.